 Companies implement these formulas to find out a specific aspect of their business effectively.
 Being a non-GAAP computation, one can select which expense they want to add to the net income.

-For instance, if an investor wants to check how a company’s financial standing can be affected by debt, they can exclude only the depreciation and the taxes.
+For instance, if an investor wants to check how a company’s financial standing can be affected by debt, they can exclude only depreciation and taxes.

 This excerpt from Asian Paints Income Statement as on 30th March 2019 can be illustrated as an EBITDA example.